CrazyBoy49z/modx-database-converter/README.md

 Converting charset in modx_content_type
 ERROR 1071 (42000) at line 1: Specified key was too long; max key length is 767 bytes
 ```
-At the moment, these will need to be changed manually, until I find a way of automating the process.
+At the moment, these will need to be changed manually, ~until I find a way of automating the process~.

 Further reading: http://mysql.rjweb.org/doc.php/limits#767_limit_in_innodb_indexes

+**Update**

+If you want to convert your database to `utf8mb4`, one solution is to use [Teleport](https://github.com/modxcms/teleport).

+1. Login to your server and create a directory using `mkdir ~/teleport/ && cd ~/teleport/`
+2. Download teleport using `wget -N http://modx.s3.amazonaws.com/releases/teleport/teleport.phar`
+3. Setup a new MODX Revolution site.
+Make sure you select `utf8mb4` and `utf8mb4_general_ci` during database creation
+4. Profile your new website with Teleport using `php teleport.phar --action=Profile --name="newwebsite" --code=newwebsite --core_path=/home/user/public/newwebsite/core/ --config_key=config`
+5. Profile your existing MODX Revolution website (the one with the database your want to convert), using `php teleport.phar --action=Profile --name="oldwebsite" --code=oldwebsite --core_path=/home/user/public/oldwebsite/core/ --config_key=config`
+6. Extract a copy of your existing MODX Revolution website using `php teleport.phar --action=Extract --profile=profile/oldwebsite.profile.json --tpl=phar://teleport.phar/tpl/complete.tpl.json`
+7. Inject the existing MODX Revolution website into the new installation using `php teleport.phar --action=Inject --profile=profile/newwebsite.profile.json --source=workspace/oldwebsite_complete-120315.1106.30-2.2.1-dev.transport.zip`
+8. Check the database tables in your new installation - all looks good so far
+9. Run modx_convertdb.sh on your new installation

 ### Compatibility
 This script was tested with a database running MODX 2.6.5pl on Ubuntu 18.04 which is running MariaDB Ver 15.1 Distrib 10.1.34.

-*Once again, if you want to try out this script, please backup your database before doing so.*
+**Once again, if you want to try out this script, _please backup your database_ before doing so.**

 Inspired by:
 *   https://modx.com/blog/converting-to-innodb-from-myisam-tables-using-the-command-line